Statistical hyperbolicity in Teichm\"uller space: Introduction

-Using Theorem~\ref{thm:partiallyThickIntervalsAreClose} we can compute a statistic built by combining a metric and a measure to quantify how fast a space ``spreads out.''
+As one application of our statistical approach, we compute a statistic built by combining a metric and a measure to quantify how fast a space ``spreads out.''
 Suppose we are given a family of probability measures $\mu_r$ on the spheres $\Sph rx$ of a metric space $(X,d)$.
 Then let $E(X)=E(X,x,d,\{\mu_r\})$ be the average normalized distance between points on large spheres:

 if the limit exists.
 This creates a numerical index varying from $0$ (least spread out) to $2$ (most spread out).
 It is shown in \cite{DLM2} that non-elementary hyperbolic groups all have $E(G,S)=2$ for any finite generating set $S$; this is also the case in the hyperbolic space $\H^n$ of any dimension endowed with the natural measure on spheres.
 By contrast, it is shown that $E(\R^n)<\sqrt 2$ for all $n$, and that $E(\Z^n,S)<2$ for all $n$ and $S$, with nontrivial dependence on $S$.
 (See \cite{DLM2} for more examples.)
 Motivated by these findings, we may regard a measured metric space with $E=2$ as being ``statistically hyperbolic."